rjrudin/ml-migration-starter/README.md

     ./gradlew migrate -Pxcc=true

-Or just modify the file and start building your own application.
+Or just modify gradle.properties and start building your own application.

 You can also see all the supported arguments: